 The Facebook Marketing API allows developers to programmatically access Facebook’s ads platform.
 Developers can use Facebook’s Marketing API to get access to data for dynamic ads, ad targeting, best practices and other ad management services.

+Fill out your details and click Create App.
+You can call your app anything, but in this example we’ll call it ApiphenyApp3:

 2.)
-Fill out your details and click Create App ID.
-You can call your app anything, but in this example we are calling it ApiphenyApp:
+In the Products section of the menu on the left, select Marketing API.
+If you don’t see this option, click the plus (+) button next to Products and add Marketing API by clicking the Set Up button:

 3.)
-You’ll be directed back to your Developer dashboard.
-In the Products section of the menu on the left, select Marketing API.
-If you don’t see this option, click the plus (+) button next to Products and add Marketing API:

-5.)
-Scroll to the Sandbox Ad Account Management section.
-Facebook ads applications (Facebook apps with Marketing API access) allow creating and using an ad sandbox account, through which the entire ad creation and management system can be tested:
+Select Tools under Marketing API and then scroll to the Sandbox Ad Account Management section.
+Facebook ads applications (Facebook apps with Marketing API access) allow creating and using an ad sandbox account, through which the entire ad creation and management system can be tested

 Now, your page will be associated with the Sandbox account.
 In our case, ApiphenyPage is associated with the Sandbox.
 Then click the Create button to complete the action: